Writing Character Driven Narratives in a War-Time Setting

 A great example of character-driven storytelling in a war-time environment is the film Enemy at the Gates.
 This film is set during the battle of Stalingrad in World War II.
 It’s not about the battle of Stalingrad though.
 The film is the story of Vassili Zaitsev, a Russian sniper and hero of the battle of Stalingrad.
 More important than this, he is an ordinary person thrust into extraordinary circumstances.
 Although the events of the film are not confirmed to be fact or fiction, the storytelling stands on it’s own as an artistic achievement.

-I was already two chapters into What Once Was Home when I watched the film, and it helped me to recognize the direction in which my own book was headed.
+I was already two chapters into What Once Was Home when I watched this film (not for the first time), and it helped me to recognize the direction in which my own book was headed.

-I observed that the story of Vassili isn’t the story of the battle he participated in, but the story of how he participated in it.
-I’m excited about the direction that What Once Was Home is taking, and the story of Jace Cox is growing into something that even I had not expected.
-It is becoming something deeply personal, and Jace is growing to be a hero of the people in much the same way as Vassili did in Stalingrad.
-Vassili didn’t win the battle, but he became a symbol.
-In many ways, Jace is doing the same.
+I’ll be taking What Once Was Home off the shelf in April and finishing it soon.
+I’m excited about the direction it is taking, and the story of Jace Cox is growing into something that even I had not expected.
+It is becoming something deeply personal, and Jace is facing challenges to his own moral compass and humanity in much the same way as Vassili did during The Battle of Stalingrad.
+The question still remains: Can he hold onto this humanity in a world gone mad?